False Prophets: The Word of Faith Movement

 And those involved directly in WoF ‘ministry’ acknowledge the need for the Spirit’s presence:

 - No one can have an effective life or ministry without the power of God’s Holy Spirit working in him or her’

 - One of the biggest reasons that the body of Christ hasn’t made a greater impact on our generation today is because of our failure to operate in the gifts of the Holy Spirit

 - It is imperative that we learn to recognise and flow in the gifts of the Holy Spirit

-All this seems entirely scriptural; we must move in the gifts of the Spirit (1 Cor 12:4-11).
+All this seems entirely scriptural; we must move in the gifts of the Spirit (1 Corinthians 12:4-11).
 Any healing ministry must recognise the importance of the gifts of wisdom, knowledge, discernment, faith and healing.
-The gifts may be transient – for the immediate situation (1 Cor 12:11) – or someone may be present with a healing ministry.
+The gifts may be transient – for the immediate situation (1 Corinthians 12:11) – or someone may be present with a healing ministry.
 The gifts may give a special revelation from God about the situation and reveal hidden problems that need dealing with before healing can take place.
 They may give instruction as to how to pray and what to pray for.

 But how does this work out in practice?
 Some WoF teaching says: